We're all just walking each other home.

 The mother or father of your grandchildren holds tremendous influence over your relationship.
 When you treat them with respect and genuine support, they become your greatest ally.
 When you compete with them or question their judgment, they become a barrier—often without even realizing it.

-Practical Strategies That Work
+Five Practical Strategies That Work

 1. Ask Before Offering Advice